galvez/nuxpress/README.md

  ## Contributing

- **nuxpress* is missing a few features:
+ **nuxpress** is missing quite a few features, such as:

  - Progressive web app enhancements
  - Syntax highlighting for code blocks

  Plus the entry loading code can probably be improved to make better use of async I/O. My first attempts were giving me a headache so its current version processes everything linearly.
-PRs are most welcome.
+PRs are most definitely welcome.

  ## License